ZXfkSIE/ThousandPlayer/Format.md

 ## If it is not referencing, do not `const` it

-C++ provides a convenient qualifier `const` to protect the modification of an object.
+C++ provides a convenient qualifier `const` to prevent modification of an object.
+Unfortunately,
-Unfortunately, too many `const`s will cause chaos in code since most objects will not be modified at all after their initialization.
+too many `const`s will cause chaos in code since most objects will not be modified at all after their initialization.
 In this project,
 for the sake of readability,
 `const` should only be used for reference types (including references and pointers) since local (stack) objects have little necessity of protection.